GeorgianF/Memory-game-P2/README.md

 **Validator testing**

-1. W3C is checked
+1. W3C is checked an there are no errors
-2. CSS is checked:
+2. CSS is checked an there are no errors

 ![Screenshot 2022-01-01 at 20 12 24](https://user-images.githubusercontent.com/91877102/147878902-5dcb6aa6-3dfd-40a7-b7a9-fb0151424064.png)

 3. Accesability with lighthouse is checked:

 ![Screenshot 2022-01-01 at 16 18 43](https://user-images.githubusercontent.com/91877102/147878917-b00145e3-ac84-4454-9207-f94006fc22a8.png)

+4. JSHint in verified and there are no errors

 ### BUGS